apple-yinhan/EnvSDD/README.md

 More information please refer to our demo page: [https://envsdd.github.io/](https://envsdd.github.io/)

+## Updates
+2025.08.04 Based on EnvSDD, we are launching the [Environmental Sound Deepfake Detection (ESDD) Challenge](https://sites.google.com/view/esdd-challenge).

+The challenge baseline is also this repo, how to run challenge baseline please refer to README_ESDD_2026.

 ## Dataset

 Detailed structure of the dataset is shown in the following figure: